NuGet/NuGet.Client/README.md

 ## Getting Started guide

-For how to contribute to this repo follow the [Getting Started guide](docs\getting-started.md)
+For how to contribute to this repo follow the [Contributing doc](CONTRIBUTING.md).

 ## Home repo